DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Data depth concept

 \section{Data depth concept}

-Data depth concept was originally introduced as a way to generalize the concepts of median and quantiles to the multivariate framework.
-A detailed presentation of the concept can be found in \cite{Liu:1999}, \cite{Zuo:2000}, \cite{Serfling:2004}, \cite{Serfling:2006}, and \cite{Mosler:2013}.
-Nowadays the DDC offers a variety of powerful techniques for exploration and inference on economic phenomena involving robust clustering and classification, robust quality control and streaming data analysis, robust multivariate location, scale, symmetry tests.
-Theoretical aspects of the concept could be found for example in \cite{Kong:2010} and in references therein, recent developments of the computational aspects presents for example \cite{Shao:2012}.
-Our package \pkg{DepthProc} uses so called location depths and their derivatives, i.e., regression depth and Student depth.
-The \pkg{DepthProc} implements also recently developed concept of local depth presented in \cite{Pain:2012} and \cite{Pain:2013}.
-A developer version of the package, which is available on \pkg{R-forge} servers, additionally consists of fast algorithms for calculating selected depths for functional data and weighted by the local depth nonparametric estimators of a predictive distribution.
+Data depth concept was originally introduced as a method to generalize the concepts of the median and the quantiles to a multivariate framework.
+A detailed presentation of the concept may be found in \cite{Liu:1999}, \cite{Zuo:2000}, \cite{Serfling:2004}, \cite{Serfling:2006}, and \cite{Mosler:2013}.
+Nowadays the DDC offers various powerful techniques for the exploration and inference of economic phenomena involving robust clustering and classification, robust quality control and streaming data analysis, robust multivariate location, scale, and symmetry tests.
+Important theoretical aspects of the concept could be found, for example, in \cite{Ruts1999depth}, \cite{Zuo:2000}, \cite{Zuo:2003}, \cite{Dyck:2004}, \cite{Kong:2010}.
+Recent developments of the computational aspects of especially important multidimensional depths are presented in some studies, for example, \cite{ZuoLai2011}, \cite{Shao:2012}, \cite{LiuZuoWang2013}, \cite{ProjMatlab2015}, \cite{DyckMoz2016}, \cite{Dyck2016}.
+In recent years, very interesting concepts of depth for functional data have also been proposed (\cite{Nieto} and \cite{Nagy} with an overview and very useful comparative study of several functional depths).
+Within our package \pkg{DepthProc}, one can find the so-called location depths and their derivatives, i.e., the regression depth and the Student depth, the modified band depth for functional data (see \cite{Lop:2009}), and several examples of integrated functional depth (\cite{Nagy}).
+The \pkg{DepthProc} also implements the concept of local depth presented in \cite{Pain:2012} and \cite{Pain:2013}.
+The local versions of depth are available for multivariate as well as functional data.
+A developer version of the package, which is available on \proglang{R-forge} and \proglang{GitHub} servers, additionally consists of algorithms for performing several depth-induced clustering (\cite{zakopanemediany}), procedures for classification (\cite{zakopaneSVM}), and procedures for the detection of \emph{size} as well as \emph{shape} functional outliers (\cite{Nicolas}, \cite{Func_out}), a \emph{weighted by the local depth kernel estimation of a predictive distribution of data stream procedure}, and procedures dedicated for detecting a structural change in functional time series (\cite{Horvath}, \cite{Structural}).